A massive Equifax breach could affect half of the U.S. population.

 Adding to the scandal, three of the company's top executives sold Equifax shares just days after the breach was discovered.
 The breach was not publicly disclosed until Thursday, more than six weeks later.

-John Gamble, chief financial officer; Jospeh Loughran, president of U.S. information security and Rodolfo Ploder, president of workforce solutions solutions sold shares days after the company was aware of the breach, according to SEC filings.
+John Gamble, chief financial officer; Joseph Loughran, president of U.S. information security; and Rodolfo Ploder, president of workforce solutions solutions, all sold shares days after the company was aware of the breach, according to SEC filings.
 Bloomberg, which first reported this, estimated the total value of shares sold to be $1.8 million.

 An Equifax representative told NBC News the three executives sold a "small percentage" of their shares and "had no knowledge that an intrusion had occurred at the time they sold their shares."